OhNotreDame/SPPS/README.md

 # SPPS
-Powershell scripts to interact with SharePoint
+Powershell Framework including a set of modules and scripts designed to interact with SharePoint (201x), Nintex Forms (201x) and Nintex Workflows (201x).

 ## Powershell Scripts